MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

   - enduser
 ---

-# Use Softomotive's WinAutomation with UI flows
+# Use Softomotive's WinAutomation with desktop flows

 >[!IMPORTANT]
 >See the [Power Automate Desktop](./desktop/introduction.md) documentation to learn about the evolution of WinAutomation.

-Here are some tips before you start using WinAutomation with UI flows.
+Here are some tips before you start using WinAutomation with desktop flows.

 1. Your Power Automate Attended RPA license (paid or trial) gives you full access to [WinAutomation](https://www.winautomation.com/).
 This document will guide you through getting WinAutomation Processes running with Power Automate.

 1. Automation scripts in WinAutomation are called **Processes**.
-In Power Automate, automation scripts are called *flows* or *UI flows*.
+In Power Automate, automation scripts are called *cloud* or *desktop* flows*.

 1. Before you create a WinAutomation Process, check the [list of connectors](https://flow.microsoft.com/connectors/) to see if the application you want to automate already has a connector.
-If it does, consider creating a cloud flow instead of a UI flow.
+If it does, consider creating a cloud flow instead of a desktop flow.
 You might also [build your own connector](https://docs.microsoft.com/connectors/custom-connectors/).
 In general, API-based connectors provide a better experience than UI automation in terms of scalability, reliability, and lower cost.

 1. Existing WinAutomation licensed users can learn more at [Softomotive's support page](https://support.softomotive.com/support/home)